Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 #### Handling libraries
 9. Updating a library
-10. Adopting a new library
+10. Selecting a new library
 11. When a library does not meet the requirements